CigarsSmoker/Clone/Preset-whitelisted-and-blacklisted-domains.md

 uMatrix will never come with out of the box whitelist rules for specific domains.
 There are millions of web sites out there, and uMatrix won't make a stand for any of them by packaging preset whitelist rules for specific web sites.

+The only specific whitelist rules in uMatrix are the ones you create yourself.

 However, hopefully I will one day be able to bring back the library of presets from where you can pick ready-to-use set of rules for specific purpose.
 See [issue #30](https://github.com/gorhill/uMatrix/issues/30).

 ## Preset blacklist rules